chickenbro-1/interview_questions/Mysql.md

 * CHAR
 * VARCHAR

-### 13. Explain the main difference between FLOAT and DOUBLE?
+### 13. Explain the main difference between FLOAT and DOUBLE?✅
 * [FLOAT](https://www.geeksforgeeks.org/css-float) stored floating point number with 8 place accuracy.
 The size of FLOAT is 4 bytes.
 * [DOUBLE](https://www.geeksforgeeks.org/difference-float-double-c-cpp) also stored floating point numbers with 18 place accuracy.
 The size of DOUBLE is 8 bytes.

-### 14. Explain the differences between BLOB and TEXT.
+### 14. Explain the differences between BLOB and TEXT.✅
+Blob:大小写敏感 byte stream binary form
+Text:大小写不敏感
 ****BLOB:****

 A [BLOB](https://www.geeksforgeeks.org/retrieve-image-and-file-stored-as-a-blob-from-mysql-table-using-python) is a large object in binary form that can hold a variable amount of data.
 Sorting and comparing in BLOB values are case-sensitive.